sosy-lab/benchexec/doc/container.md

 in a container with `containerexec` than using `benchexec` or `runexec`.

 #### `Cannot execute ...: Creating namespace for container mode failed`
-Probably your kernel does not support user names, please check the system requirements above.
+Probably your kernel does not support unprivileged user namespaces, please check the system requirements above.
 On Debian, please ask your system administrator to enable them for you.
 Note that you cannot nest BenchExec containers currently, and using them inside other container solutions such as Docker is untested.